rendoaw/jekyll-clean-dark/_posts/2017-06-01-How-to-automate-VM-configuration-that-does-not-support-DHCP-and-Cloud-init.md

+---
+layout: post
+comments: true
-# How to automate VM configuration that does not support DHCP and Cloud init
+title: "How to automate VM configuration that does not support DHCP and Cloud init"
+categories: blog
+tags:
+  - virtualization
+  - sysadmin
+date: 2017-06-01T15:39:55-04:00
+---

 In some cases, you want to spawn a VM on OpenStack, but the VM Operating System does not have DHCP client capability and also no cloud-init support.
 In this case we have to use VNC console to configure the VM, at least to configure basic connectivity e.g: IP address, default gateway, etc